(link to Contents Page) The Crime Dossiers

 Dennis Wheatley and J G Links

 The four crime dossiers devised by Dennis Wheatley and J.G.
-Links in the 1930s were a completely original novelty and, at least initially, immensely popular both in Britain and around the world.
+Links in the 1930s were a completely original venture and, at least initially, immensely popular both in Britain and around the world.
 Although there had been 'solve it yourself' crime books in the past, such as the 'Baffle Books' created by Lassiter Wren and Randle McKay, Wheatley and Links were to take the format one or more steps further.

-What makes the crime dossiers so unique was that they presented the reader with all the evidence that an investigating team of detectives might gather and then ask him to solve the crime.
+What makes the crime dossiers so unique was that they presented the reader with all the evidence that an investigating team of detectives might gather and then ask him/her to solve the crime.
 To this end, a variety of physical clues and reports were housed together in a cardboard folder, which if worked through methodically as any detective might, would yield the correct solution to the problem.
 Having used deduction to arrive at a prime suspect, the reader could then check his findings with the actual solution to the mystery that was concealed within a sealed section towards the rear of the folder.

 The physical clues in all four of the dossiers included both real items such as cigarette ends, curls of hair, bloodstained material, 'poison' pills, scene of crime photographs etc. and clever facsimiles of spoof cablegrams, reports, interviews with suspects, handwritten letters and newspaper cuttings.
 The very complex mysteries presented, required the reader to be a fully engaged and active participant in the investigation rather than merely absorbing a story in a largely passive way as with most detective fiction.
 There is no narrative as such, the reader provides that himself, by assimilating the facts and assessing the evidence surrounding the case.
 The result is therefore a curious cross between a work of fiction to be read and a game to be played.